carbon-language/carbon-lang/docs/design/variadics.md

 "actual arguments" to refer to the elements of the scrutinee after monomorphization, so a single symbolic argument may correspond to any number of actual arguments, including zero (but only if the expression is variadic).
-We will refer to arguments as "scalar" if they have arity 1, and "variadic" if they have indeterminate arity (these are the only possibilities, because packs are normalized).
-Similarly, we will refer to the `...,` parameter as "variadic" and the other parameters as "scalar".
+We will refer to arguments as "singular" if they have arity 1, and "variadic" if they have indeterminate arity (these are the only possibilities, because packs are normalized).
+Similarly, we will refer to the `...,` parameter as "variadic" and the other parameters as "singular".

-A pack pattern consists of $N$ leading scalar parameters, optionally followed by a variadic parameter headed by the `...,` operator, and then $M$ trailing scalar parameters.
-The scrutinee must have a pack type, and can have any number of scalar and variadic components, in any order.
+A pack pattern consists of $N$ leading singular parameters, optionally followed by a variadic parameter headed by the `...,` operator, and then $M$ trailing singular parameters.
+The scrutinee must have a pack type, and can have any number of singular and variadic components, in any order.

-There must be at least $N+M$ scalar symbolic arguments, because otherwise if all variadic symbolic arguments are empty, there will not be enough actual arguments to match all the scalar parameters.
-We will refer to the $N$'th scalar symbolic argument and the symbolic arguments before it as "leading symbolic arguments".
-Similarly, we will refer to the $M$'th-from-last scalar symbolic argument and the symbolic arguments after it as "trailing symbolic arguments", and any remaining symbolic arguments as "central symbolic arguments".
+There must be at least $N+M$ singular symbolic arguments, because otherwise if all variadic symbolic arguments are empty, there will not be enough actual arguments to match all the singular parameters.
+We will refer to the $N$'th singular symbolic argument and the symbolic arguments before it as "leading symbolic arguments".
+Similarly, we will refer to the $M$'th-from-last singular symbolic argument and the symbolic arguments after it as "trailing symbolic arguments", and any remaining symbolic arguments as "central symbolic arguments".
 A "leading actual argument" is an argument that was produced by rewriting a leading symbolic argument, and likewise for "central actual argument" and "trailing actual argument".
 Note that if there is no variadic parameter, $M$ is 0, and so all parameters, symbolic arguments, and actual arguments are leading.

-By construction, there will always be at least $N$ leading actual arguments, because there are $N$ scalar leading symbolic arguments.
+By construction, there will always be at least $N$ leading actual arguments, because there are $N$ singular leading symbolic arguments.
 Likewise, there will always be at least $M$ trailing actual arguments.
 As a result, a leading parameter can only match a leading actual argument, and so it can only match a leading symbolic argument, and likewise for trailing parameters.
 Consequently, a